Woman with arms lifted in victory. Adults over 21 can now sue foster parents who abused them as children in Washington.

 • We will investigate discreetly.
 We respect and protect the privacy and anonymity of survivors of childhood sexual abuse.
 Our team will gather records, interview witnesses, and work with trauma-informed experts to build a compelling case without re-victimizing you.

 • We will not back down to powerful interests.
-Whether the defendant is an abusive foster parent, a private agency, or the Washington Department of Children, Youth, and Families, we will fight for full accountability and maximum compensation.
+We will fight for full accountability and maximum compensation.

 • We will work on a contingency basis.
-We advance all costs and charge no fee until after we have secured a settlement or verdict.
+We advance all costs and charge no fee or costs until after we have secured a settlement or verdict.

 Survivors of foster care neglect and abuse should not be forced to deal with the consequences of their experience without support.
 Adults who were victimized sexually, physically, or emotionally during childhood deserve compensation for the myriad ways they have suffered.
 At Fuller & Fuller, our Washington foster care abuse lawyers are here to help make sure that happens.